warden-protocol/wardenprotocol/docs/docs/build-an-oapp/test/run-a-local-chain.md

 ignite chain serve -p warden --home ~/.warden -v
 ```

 ### Option 2.
-Using devnet snapshot
+Use the devnet snapshot

-This option is recommended for testing purposes and doesn't require installing
-other tools such as `ignite`.
+This option is recommended for testing purposes and doesn't require installing other tools such as `ignite`.

 Download the devnet snapshot and extract it to `~/.warden`: